 Girl Effect is an investor and implementer in Gavi’s mission to drive increased uptake of the HPV vaccine.
-Girl Effect has committed USD 5 million of its resources1 – matched by the Gavi matching fund – to support Gavi and its Alliance partners to drive uptake of HPV, the cervical cancer vaccine provided to young girls.
+Girl Effect has committed US$ 5 million of its resources1 – matched by the Gavi matching fund – to support Gavi and its Alliance partners to drive uptake of HPV, the cervical cancer vaccine provided to young girls.
 Additionally, Girl Effect will underpin the HPV programme’s integration agenda, by promoting health seeking behaviour by girls.
-In the long run, a positive understanding of the importance of immunisation, and of health seeking behaviours, will positively impact the children of these future mothers.
+In the long run, a positive understanding of the importance of immunisation, and of health seeking behaviours, will positively impact the communities of the girls and young women reached.

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data